jacobsvennevik/KeyChain/README.md

 ![Usage errors][Error3]

-Find Password does not work if the website
+Find Password does not work if the website does not exist